- Revision Hip Resurfacing Patients Have Better Outcomes Than THR Revision Patients

 Knowing the cause of resurfacing failure can ensure successful conversion to THR by Edwin Su, MD

 The shell can be retained in cases involving femoral neck fracture, femoral loosening or impingement.

 Causes of failure

 “The cause of failure must be carefully assessed prior to the conversion surgery in order to ensure an optimal THR outcome,” Su said.
 He noted that femoral neck fracture is the primary cause of short-term failure in resurfacing procedures.
-He theorized that the rate of these fractures could be reduced with improved surgical techniques, careful patient selection and preoperative evaluation of bone quality.
-Inadequate acetabular fixation or the so-called “slipped cup” is another cause of early failure, which may also be related to surgical technique.

 Dr. Bose – I have bone cysts, can I have a hip resurfacing?

 The presence of a cysts by itself is not a contraindication for resurfacing.
 It does not preclude resurfacing automatically.
 One must keep in mind that cyst formation is a natural occurrence in osteoarthritis and is very common though the extent, quantity & location may vary.